• Skip to primary navigation

 abdullah.atef@tamu.edu

-Abdullah is currently pursuing a Ph.D degree in the Ocean Engineering department at Texas A&M University.
-He obtained his Bachelor’s degree in Offshore and Coastal Engineering from Alexandria University in 2019, and he is currently in the process of completing a Master’s in Marine Engineering from the same institution.
-Previously, Abdullah worked in the industry at Advanced Energy Systems (ADES), an offshore drilling contractor in Egypt, where he served as an offshore structural engineer for a year.
-In this role, he was responsible for tasks such as providing structural modifications, creating detailed drawings, supervising offshore construction work for jack-up rigs, and ensuring compliance with approved drawings during the construction process.
+Abdullah is currently pursuing a Ph.D. in Ocean Engineering at Texas A&M University.
+He earned his Bachelor’s degree in Offshore and Coastal Engineering from Alexandria University in 2019 and is in the process of completing a Master’s in Marine Engineering at the same institution.
+Before starting his doctoral studies, Abdullah worked as an offshore structural engineer at Advanced Energy Systems (ADES), an offshore drilling contractor in Egypt.
+In this role, he was responsible for structural modifications, preparing detailed drawings, supervising offshore construction activities on jack-up rigs, and ensuring compliance with approved designs throughout the construction process.

 Mahmodul Hasan Maheen